-The Registrar's Office provides HPU students with a comprehensive information and service center for registration and academic records.
-Our friendly staff is available to assist students, faculty, and staff with the following services:
+The Registrar's Office provides the HPU community with a comprehensive information and service center for registration, academic records, and other related functions.
+The friendly employees are available to assist students, faculty, and staff with the following:

-- General information, registration policies and procedures - Registration inquiries; deposit clearance and registration time tickets - Processing requests for record changes (student name, addresses, telephone and emergency contact) - Verification letters for enrollment, degree awards, and student loan deferments - Processing requests for official transcripts or course descriptions - Processing and posting degree conferrals and issuing HPU diplomas - Student record inquiries; maintenance of all student academic records - Processing term grades, grade changes, academic probation, suspension, and/or dismissal - Planning and coordinating with departments on all matters relating to student registration and academic records - Administering the security and confidentiality of student records in accordance with FERPA - Processing new and replacement ID cards.
+- Providing general university information - Answering questions related to registration policies and procedures - Facilitating requests for record changes (e.g., student name, addresses, telephone, and emergency contact) - Issuing letters to verify enrollment, degrees awarded, and student loan deferments - Processing requests for official transcripts and/or course descriptions - Processing degree evaluations and conferring degree(s), and issuing HPU diplomas - Responding to inquiries about student records; maintaining student academic records - Processing grades, grade changes, academic probation, suspension, and/or dismissal - Coordinating student registration information and maintenance of academic records with various departments and offices - Managing the security and confidentiality of student records in accordance with FERPA - Issuing new and replacement ID cards

-The Registrar's Office is located on the downtown campus, 1164 Bishop Street (UB Building), Suite 216.
+The Registrar's Office is located on the downtown campus at 1164 Bishop Street (UB Building), Suite 216.
 Hours of operation are Monday through Friday, 8:00 a.m. to 5:00 p.m.
 (HST), excluding observed University holidays.
-For more information, please contact us at registrar@hpu.edu or (808) 544-0239.
+For more information, please contact registrar@hpu.edu or (808) 544-0239.